-Here’s foolproof, step-by-step guidance for you to get back on track:
+Here’s foolproof (quick and dirty) guidance for you to get back on track:

 Step 1: Breathe

-Don’t let the perfectionist in your head convince you that you’re not ready or you don’t have everything in place.
+Don’t let your perfectionism convince you that you’re not ready or you don’t have everything in place.
 Truth is, you’ll never feel ready and you’ll never have everything in place.
 Ever!
 If you wait for that perfect day to come when everything aligns, it’ll never happen.

-This is a short post because..well…um…you’ve got writing to do, and so do I (this blog does not a living make).
+This is a short post because..well…um…you’ve got writing to do, and so do I.